Field Guide to the R Mixed Model Wilderness

 Note

-R syntax for checking model assumptions is the same for lme4 and nlme.
+R syntax for checking model assumptions is the same for lme4 and nlme package functions.

 Remember those iid assumptions?
 Let’s make sure we actually met them.